elisa-laviolette/archeosync/docs/ARCHITECTURE.md

 Clean, testable settings dialog with dependency injection and real-time validation.

 ### PrepareRecordingDialog
-Dialog for recording preparation showing selected entities in a table with names from layer display expressions, sorted alphabetically.
-Features editable "Next object number" and "Next level" columns that automatically calculate appropriate values based on existing data and field types.
-Includes a "Background image" column with dropdown selection of overlapping raster layers for each recording area.
+Dialog for recording preparation showing selected entities in a table with:
+- Names from layer display expressions, sorted alphabetically
+- Editable "Next object number" and "Next level" columns
+- Automatic calculation of appropriate values based on existing data and field types
+- "Background image" column with dropdown selection of overlapping raster layers
+- Real-time validation and error handling

 ## Testing Strategy